lamchakchan/RestAssured.Net/README.md

     .Body("string")
     //Allows for an object to be serialized to JSON or XML.
 Used for POST, PUT and DELETE.
 The body is overriden if Param() is used
     .Body<T>(T object)
+    //Add a file as part of the request.
+Doing so will convert the body to a multipart/form request.
+Used for POST, PUT and DELETE
+    //eg: "file name", "file", "image/jpeg", File.ReadAllBytes("pathtofile")
+    .File("string", "string", "string", byte[])
     //Set the host of the target server
     //Useful when you want to reuse a test suite between multiple Uris .Host("string")